-- The fees associated with Pattern Approval certification and laboratory testing for the 2018-2019 financial year are provided in Appendix A.1. - The fees associated with the processing and issuing of a Certificate in Appendix A.1 will increase 75 per cent introduced as four (4) staged increases on 1 July each year commencing on 1 July 2019. - The fees associated with laboratory based Pattern Approval testing in Appendix A.1 will increase 75 per cent introduced as four (4) staged increases on 1 July each year commencing on 1 July 2019. - The fees associated with Pattern Approval certification and laboratory testing for the 2019 20 financial year are provided in Appendix A.2.
+- The fees associated with Pattern Approval certification and laboratory testing for the 2019-20 financial year are provided in Appendix A.1. - The 2019-20 fees associated with the processing and issuing of a Certificate will increase 18.1 per cent for the 2020-21 financial year commencing on 1 July 2020. - The 2019-20 fees associated with laboratory based Pattern Approval testing in Appendix A.1 will increase 18.1 per cent for the 2020-21 financial year commencing on 1 July 2020. - The fees associated with Pattern Approval certification and laboratory testing for the 2020-21 financial year are provided in Appendix A.2.

-Table 4 provides a summary of the NMI's budget estimates based on the fee increases for PA for the years 2020-2022.
+Table 4 provides a summary of the NMI's budget estimates based on the fee increases for PA for the years 2021-24.
 The numbers in Table 4 are provided for guidance only.